Abhishek1061/Java-Full-Stack-By-Generation/SQL/Codecademy_Mockup_DB_Project/Readme.md

-# Codecademy Learners Data Analysis 📊
+# Codecademy Learners Mockup Data Analysis 📊

 Welcome to the Codecademy Learners Data Analysis project!
 In this project, we'll be analyzing mockup data of Codecademy learners to gain insights into their learning patterns and behaviors.